 Places to stay in Dorset

-Our most recent short breaks in Dorset have been camping trips.
+A lot of our short breaks in Dorset have been camping trips.
 We have stayed at the Caalm Camp luxury glamping site, South Lychett Manor Caravan and Camping Park and Verwood Camping and Caravanning Club Site.

 If hotels are more your style them take a look at Booking.com* for inspiration.